gideondin1/GCP-Practice-Project/Challenge 1/project 2/READ_ME.md

 -Click Management, security, disks, networking, sole tenancy to open that section of the dialog.

-Enter the following script as the value for Startup script: apt-get update apt-get install apache2 php php-mysql -y service apache2 restart
+## Enter the following script as the value for Startup script:
-##

-## To create a VM instance using the gcloud command-line interface , execute this command:

-gcloud compute instances create "my-vm-2" \
---machine-type "n1-standard-1" \
---image-project "debian-cloud" \
---image "debian-9-stretch-v20190213" \
+apt-get update \
---subnet "default"

-//text in quotes are variables
+apt-get install apache2 php php-mysql -y \
+service apache2 restart

+-Leave the remaining settings as their defaults, and click Create.

+## Task 3: Create a Cloud Storage bucket using the gsutil command line

+>All Cloud Storage bucket names must be globally unique.
+To ensure that your bucket name is unique, these instructions will guide you to give your bucket the same name as your Cloud Platform project ID, which is also globally unique.
+>
+>Cloud Storage buckets can be associated with either a region or a multi-region location: US, EU, or ASIA.
+In this activity, you associate your bucket with the multi-region closest to the region and zone that Qwiklabs or your instructor assigned you to.

+-For convenience, enter your chosen location into an environment variable called LOCATION.
+Enter one of these commands:
+**export LOCATION=US**

+-In Cloud Shell, the DEVSHELL_PROJECT_ID environment variable contains your project ID.
+Enter this command to make a bucket named after your project ID:

+**gsutil mb -l $LOCATION gs://$DEVSHELL_PROJECT_ID**

+-Retrieve a banner image from a publicly accessible Cloud Storage location:

+**gsutil cp gs://cloud-training/gcpfci/my-excellent-blog.png my-excellent-blog.png**

+-Copy the banner image to your newly created Cloud Storage bucket:

+**gsutil cp my-excellent-blog.png gs://$DEVSHELL_PROJECT_ID/my-excellent-blog.png**

+-Modify the Access Control List of the object you just created so that it is readable by everyone:

+**gsutil acl ch -u allUsers:R gs://$DEVSHELL_PROJECT_ID/my-excellent-blog.png**

+## Task 4: Create the Cloud SQL instance

+## Task 5: Configure an application in a Compute Engine instance to use Cloud SQL